Joe “Champ” Tanksley is a co-founder of Weareregalradio.com and an amateur football scout and analyst

 For that reason, I’ve decided not to support anything NFL related going forward.

-I will not professional football any of my money until Kaepernick gets a real opportunity to play.
+I will not give professional football any of my money until Kaepernick gets a real opportunity to play.
 I encourage other black people like me that feel the same way to take a similar stance, for Colin’s sake.

 I just wonder what it would be like if we all got off the sidelines to stand with Colin Kapernick, if we all show the commitment that he’s so obviously shown us and that he’s unfairly paid a career’s price for.